 Jarune Uwujaren writes that “Using someone else’s culture to satisfy a personal need for self-expression is an exercise in privilege and entitlement regardless of the intentions of the one who appropriates.
 There needs to be some element of mutual understanding, equality, and respect for there to be true exchange.”3 Otherwise we who take are contributing to the further exploitation and marginalization of another people.
 We have a responsibility to listen to people of marginalized cultures, understand as much as possible the blatant and subtle ways in which their cultures have been appropriated and exploited, and educate ourselves enough to make informed choices when it comes to engaging with them.
 “Cultural exchange is engaging with a culture as a respectful and humble guest, invitation only.”4

-1. Susan Scafidi, author of Who Owns Culture?
+- Susan Scafidi, author of Who Owns Culture?
 Appropriation and Authenticity in American Law, quoted in Nadra Kareem Nittle.
-“What is Cultural Appropriation and Why is it Wrong.”
-Racerelations.about.com, updated November 14, 2016. [online]. [cited December 9, 2016].
+“A Guide to Understanding Cultural Appropriation.”
+ThoughtCo, updated June 18, 2020. [cited from an older, now unavailable version on December 9, 2016].

 - “The Bull Romanus Pontifex (Nicholas V) January 8, 1454.”
 The Doctrine of Discovery. [cited April 22, 2017].